Augmented Momentary Personal Ecological Risk Evaluation (AMPERE)

 Overview

 AMPERE is developing and piloting an ecological momentary assessment (EMA) suicide risk monitoring system to support primary care suicide risk management.
-The goal of the project is to develop a suicide risk monitoring system that will improve risk management for young adults experiencing suicidality, their family, and the healthcare team, and to make primary care treatment a more therapeutic experience.
+This suicide risk monitoring system should improve risk management for young adults experiencing suicidality, their family, and the healthcare team, and make primary care treatment a more therapeutic experience.

 Goals

 AMPERE has two main research aims.
-As a design coach, I’ve assisted the team in selecting appropriate methods for Aim 1 and occasionally helped co-facilitate workshops with participants.
+As a design coach, I assisted the team in selecting appropriate methods for Aim 1 and occasionally co-facilitated workshops with participants.

 Aim 1.1: Iteratively co-design an EMA prototype with patients and providers